Emuluxe for AI Agents.

 Agentic Hardware Control

-Allow your AI agents (Claude, Gemini, GPT) to programmatically trigger device rotations, network throttling, and hardware signatures.
+Allow your AI agents (Claude, Gemini, GPT) to programmatically trigger device rotations, network throttling, and high-fidelity hardware signatures.

 Visual Context Injection